mamedev/mame/docs/source/usingmame/ui.rst

 MAME needs a flexible input system to support the control schemes of the vast array of systems it emulates.
-In MAME, inputs that only have two distinct states, on and off or active and inactive, are called *digital inputs*, and all other inputs are called *analog inputs*, even if this is not strictly true.
+In MAME, inputs that only have two distinct states, on and off or active and inactive, are called *digital inputs*, and all other inputs are called *analog inputs*, even if this is not strictly true (for example multi-position switches are called analog inputs in MAME).

-To assign MAME’s user interface controls or the default inputs for all systems, select **Input (general)** from the main menu during emulation, or select **Configure Options** from the system selection menu and then select **General Inputs**.
+To assign MAME’s user interface controls or the default inputs for all systems, select **Input Settings** from the main menu during emulation and then select **Input Assignments (general)** from the Input Settings menu, or select **General Settings** from the system selection menu and then select **Input Assignments** from the General Settings menu.
 From there, select a category.

-To assign inputs for the currently running machine, select **Input (this Machine)** from the main menu during emulation.
+To assign inputs for the currently running system, select **Input Settings** from the main menu during emulation and then select **Input Assignments (this system)** from the Input Settings menu.
 Inputs are grouped by device and sorted by type.
-You can move between devices with the next group and previous group keys/buttons (**[** and **]** on the keyboard by default).
+You can move between devices with the next group and previous group keys/buttons (opening/closing brackets **[** and **]** on the keyboard by default).

-The input assignment menus show the name of the emulated input or user interface control on the left, and the input (or combination of inputs) assigned to it on the right.
+The input assignment menus show the name of the emulated input or user interface control on the left, and the controls (or combination of controls) assigned to it on the right.

-To adjust the sensitivity, auto-centre speed and inversion settings, or to see how emulated analog controls react to your inputs, select **Analog Controls** from the main menu during emulation.
-(This item only appears on the main menu for systems with analog controls.)
+To adjust the sensitivity, auto-centre speed and inversion settings, or to see how emulated analog controls react to your inputs, select **Input Settings** from the main menu during emulation, and then select **Analog Input Adjustments** from the Input Settings Menu (this item only appears on the Input Settings menu for systems with analog controls).

 .. _ui-inptcfg-digital: